 Reconvene at the school with your local peers to discuss what you have learned in a forum facilitated by your leaders and experts from the surrounding community.
 Explore implications for the global community and your own lives.
 Come away from your summer with unforgettable friendships, increased recognition of the challenges facing developing nations, and an understanding of the realistic possibilities for constructive action.

-Return to Delhi for the final days of the program, where you contrast rural life with urban India by spending time in and around this rapidly growing city, with a side trip to visit the Taj Mahal in Agra.
+Return to New Delhi for the final days of the program, where you contrast rural life with urban India by spending time in and around this rapidly growing city, with a side trip to visit the Taj Mahal in Agra.
 Nowhere in the world are the pressures of population and poverty more evident than in India’s largest cities.
-In Delhi, learn about NGOs that organize health services and education for slum dwellers, visit with children in orphanages, and see community organization efforts close up.
+In New Delhi, learn about NGOs that organize health services and education for slum dwellers, visit with children in orphanages, and see community organization efforts close up.

 - Join young Ladakhis in exploring social, conservation, and other important development issues of the Ladakh region.